 Here you will find a style definition or guide for each of the style types that are optional attributes in the sell on etsy form.

-Style attributes in Etsy listing form
+Style definition for Etsy listing form

-Art Deco – rich colors, geometric shapes and lavish ornamentation
+- Art Deco – rich colors, geometric shapes and lavish ornamentation

-Brutalist – This must be based on the Brutalist architecture which emerged in the 1950s-1970s.
+- Brutalist – This must be based on the Brutalist architecture which emerged in the 1950s-1970s.
 From the French word ‘brut’ which meant raw, and was mainly unornamented concrete made to project a feeling of strength.

-Celtic – There isn’t a really good definition of this style, but generally this art has a lot of spirals, swirls, triskelles.
+- Celtic – There isn’t a really good definition of this style, but generally this art has a lot of spirals, swirls, triskelles.
 Typically from Ireland, Britain and Scotland.

-Edwardian – Very similar to Victorian style however clothing was a little more relaxed and hem lines were shorter, this time period was very brief
+- Edwardian – Very similar to Victorian style however clothing was a little more relaxed and hem lines were shorter, this time period was very brief

-Gothic – From the European late middle ages where architecture was full of columns and the use of repetitive geometric shapes with flourish (thinking of a cathedral).
+- Gothic – From the European late middle ages where architecture was full of columns and the use of repetitive geometric shapes with flourish (thinking of a cathedral).
 The modern Goth is a sub-genre of Gothic styles and is mainly characterized with the use of all black clothing, nails, hair, etc. But it can be colorful using dark and dramatic hues.

-Mid Century – Pure 1950s!
+- Mid Century – Pure 1950s!
 Everything that was modern and clean lined in the 1950s.
 Soft colors such as lemon yellow, aqua, baby pink and sea green are used.
 There’s not much pattern but when there is it’s usually shapes like atoms, kidneys, arrowheads and boomerangs.
 Dior’s ‘new look’ (despite it being 1947!) and the TV show Mad Men are perfect examples.
 A lot of stuff that’s mid-mod is also called Eames era and atomic age.

-Minimalist – following the mantra ‘less is more’, this is modern with the most simple terms.
+- Minimalist – following the mantra ‘less is more’, this is modern with the most simple terms.
 Natural materials, stainless steel, straight lines, smooth textures, functional.
 Minimalist style contains objects and fashion that does little more than serve it’s function, all adornment is shunned.

-Victorian – Anything modeled to the last half of the 19th century is ‘pure’ Victorian, with the high peak being 1860s – 1880s.
+- Victorian – Anything modeled to the last half of the 19th century is ‘pure’ Victorian, with the high peak being 1860s – 1880s.
 Though the Victorians were mad for color, Victorian style now is usually the ornate, lace-and-beaded black-on-black that was popular in the 1880s – 1890s, with high button boots, lace cuffs and cameo jewelry.

 If you are looking for a style that isn’t shown, then checkout this list I came across on the Etsy forums, which has all 50 of the ones that used to be in the sell on etsy form.
 This list of attributes was done by sparrowsalvage several years ago, and I have incorporated some of her definitions also.